serenity-is/blog/2017-01-18-welcome-to-aspnet-core.md

 ---
 title: Welcome to ASP.NET Core / .NET Core
 description: Finally!
 We now have a working copy of Serene .NET Core / ASP.Net Core which you can run on OSX / Linux / Windows.
-Even though it 's currently an alpha release, and except many changes in following weeks, we are hoping to have a stable release on 3.0.
+Even though it is a beta release, we are hoping to have a stable release before 3.0.
 Here is how you can try it out.
 author: Volkan Ceylan
 ---